SixAppeal/wpi-suite-tm-docs/md/manage_tasks.md

     * Please note that changing to a blank title or description is not allowed, as these are required fields.
 An error message will appear and upon closing the edit view, these changes will not be saved.

 ### Adding a Due Date
 1. Below the description text field is a drop down menu labeled "Due Date".
-Today's date is listed by default.
+The original due date will be displayed in the box
 1. Click the drop down icon next to the listed date to open a monthly calendar view.
 This will show the current month.
 1. Click the left "<" or right ">" arrow buttons to change the month that you are viewing.
     * Note that due dates may be before or after the current date.
 This allows you to retroactively keep track of any tasks
+    * You can click on the link at the bottom of the calendar which says "Today is __" to navigate to the current month
 1. When you have navigated to the desired month, click on the day that you like to  set as the due date.
 1. Clicking on a date will close the calendar view and display this new due date in the drop down menu
     * The date will be displayed as "Day of the week dd/mm/yyyy" (ex: Sat 01/01/2011)